(UPDATE 7/27: Turns out that industry bible, Communications Arts, is also talking about D/C’s new Birkenstock campaign today. Just sayin’.)

 For women, this new campaign celebrates the fashion side of Birkenstock.
 For men, it’s about the outdoor lifestyle.
 But all the new ads use striking photo/illustration collages to encapsulate each sandal’s unique personality (sure, shoes have personalities — ask Burke Andrews) and then to tell a deeper Birkenstock story — about respect for nature and the healthy life.
 The illustrator was Amy Guip.
 The women’s ads are running in Marie Claire, ReadyMade, Budget Travel and other fashion and active-living magazines.
 The men’s ads can be found in, among other pubs, Men’s Journal.

-See all six after the jump and click for full-size images on Flickr.
+See all six below and visit Flickr for full-size images.